trek-view/gopro2frames/docs/LOGIC.md

 **A note on between points reported in GPMF with no time**

-In a number of case lat+lon+alt of untimed point (not point already with GPSTime in GoPro output) can be duplicate e.g.
+In a number of case lat+lon of untimed point (not point already with GPSTime in GoPro output) can be duplicate e.g.

 ```
 <Track4:GPSLatitude>51 deg 16&#39; 21.17&quot; N</Track4:GPSLatitude>